 Goal: Prevent sexual violence across the state and provide needed supports and services to victims/survivors.
 HP2030 Objective: Reduce contact sexual violence IVP‑D05

 Advisory Committee and Public Hearings

-Established by the federal Public Health Services Act, the Advisory Committee makes recommendations regarding development and implementation of the work plan/application and PHHSBG programs and funding.
-The Advisory Committee meets at least twice per year.
+Established by the federal Public Health Services Act, the Advisory Committee makes recommendations regarding development and implementation of the work plan/ application and PHHSBG programs and funding.
+The Advisory Committee is required to meet at least twice per year.
+Upcoming meeting dates:

 The Advisory Committee also conducts a public hearing for public review and comment on the work plan/application.
 Hearings are held at the Department for Public Health, 275 East Main Street, Frankfort, KY, 40621.
-Under current COVID-19 protocols, the 2020 and 2021 hearings were held via Zoom.
+When necessary due to COVID-19, inclement weather or other issues, hearings are held via Zoom.

 Public Hearing Scheduled for FY24 PHHS Block Grant

 The Department for Public Health will hold a public hearing to review and receive comments on the 2024 Preventive Health and Health Services Block Grant workplan.
 The hearing will be held at 2 p.m., Wednesday, May 15, 2024 virtually.
 Please email your request for the Zoom link by 2 p.m. on the meeting date.